The Top Seven Best Commenting Plugins for WordPress

 For example, visitors are still only required to leave their name and email address (and optional website) to comment, streamlining the commenting process.
-However, Jetpack also offers a social login feature — with WordPress.com, Twitter, Facebook, and Google+ accounts supported — for one-click access.
+However, Jetpack also offers a social login feature — with WordPress.com, Twitter and Facebook accounts supported — for one-click access.

 Visitors can also choose whether or not they want to receive email notifications of any follow-up comments, giving the conversation the opportunity to evolve into something more meaningful.

-Jetpack Comments is easy to install, too.
-Just like any other WordPress plugin, just sync it up to a WordPress.com account, and then activate the Jetpack Comments module.
+Jetpack Comments is easy to install, too — just sync it up to a WordPress.com account, and then activate the Jetpack Comments module.
 Job done!